asterisk/documentation/README.md

 ```
 # BUILD_DIR := <somepath>  # Defaults to ./temp

+# MkDocs needs to know the base URL for the documentation site
+# to properly handle links and navigation.
+# If you're going to deploy the site locally, use the
+# URL of your local server.
+# The default is https://docs.asterisk.org which is
+# probably not what you want.
+# NOTE: You MUST use the export keyword for this variable.
+# export SITE_URL := <your_local_server>

 # The following 2 DEPLOY_ variables are only needed if you
 # need to deploy the built site to some other repo.
 # The nightly job uses this to publish the site to